AvaloniaCommunity/awesome-avalonia/CONTRIBUTING.md

 - Use the following format: `[Lib Name](link) - Description.`
 - Keep descriptions short and simple.
 - The pull requests must have a useful title.
+- We try to keep the list sorted.

 Thank you for your suggestions!.